fantome04/DB_Project/README.md

-Install the dependencies from the requirements.txt file and do alembic upgrade head.
+Install the dependencies from the requirements.txt file.

 In 'config.py' change the following lines accordingly: